ysyk2021/improving-your-self-care-with-ai-techniques-and-strategies-for-optimal-health-and-well-being/src/chapter-4-3.md

-Leveraging Machine Learning for Personalized Self-Care Support - Machine Learning-Powered Virtual Assistants for Self-Care Support
+Machine Learning-Powered Virtual Assistants for Self-Care Support
 =============================================================================================================================================

 Machine learning-powered virtual assistants can provide personalized self-care support and guidance to individuals.
 In this chapter, we will explore how machine learning-powered virtual assistants can be used for self-care support.